 |Jurisdiction||Netherlands||British Virgin Islands|

 Looking at the privacy practices of these two services, we can see that they are squeaky clean.
-First off, both are operating from the privacy-respecting British Virgin Islands and outside the reach of the Five Eyes alliance.
-Additionally, both accept anonymous payment options.
-However, ExpressVPN accepts Bitcoin only, while Surfshark works with a wide range of different cryptocurrencies.
+ExpressVPN’s jurisdiction is more privacy-friendly, though, because it doesn’t belong to the Fourteen Eyes alliance.
+Additionally, both accept anonymous payment options, but ExpressVPN accepts Bitcoin only, while Surfshark works with a wide range of different cryptocurrencies.